December 23, 2016

 A water heater, whether electric or gas, is expected to last up to 10 to 12 years when properly maintained.
-Within this period, however, there are chances that it could have a leak.
+Within this period, however, there are chances that it could leak.
 A first-time leak may appear as a minor problem but could later develop into a major nuisance.
 Even the slightest amount of water has the potential to cause damage to your walls and floors.
 Depending on where the leak occurs, a professional Edmonton plumber can fix the problem before the system gets completely damaged.

 Usually, water heaters connect to hot and cold water supply lines.
 These two pipes come with joints to allow them to bend toward the water heater.
 The cold or the hot water line could leak around the joints, making it hard to identify where the seep out is emanating from.
 A plumber can identify the problem and fix it.